un-ts/changesets-gitlab/README.md

 # changesets-gitlab

-GitLab CI cli for [changesets](https://github.com/atlassian/changesets) like its [GitHub Action](https://github.com/changesets/action), it creates a pull request with all of the package versions updated and changelogs updated and when there are new changesets on master, the PR will be updated.
-When you're ready, you can merge the pull request and you can either publish the packages to npm manually or setup the action to do it for you.
+GitLab CI cli for [changesets](https://github.com/atlassian/changesets) like its [GitHub Action](https://github.com/changesets/action), it creates a merge request with all of the package versions updated and changelogs updated and when there are new changesets on master, the MR will be updated.
+When you're ready, you can merge the merge request and you can either publish the packages to npm manually or setup the action to do it for you.

 ## Usage